25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

   3. `AddControllers()`: Everything that `AddMvcCore()` does and (Better suited for API apps):

-     - authorization services - needed for authorization policies, filters and other authorization components to work
+     - authorization services: needed for authorization policies, filters and other authorization components to work
-     - API explorer - required if you want to build dynamic API documentation, generate Swagger/OpenAPI files
+     - API explorer: required if you want to build dynamic API documentation, generate Swagger/OpenAPI files
-     - data annotations - needed for model validation with attributes and IValidateableObject to work
+     - data annotations: needed for model validation with attributes and IValidateableObject to work
-     - formatter mappings - needed for content negotiation to work
+     - formatter mappings: needed for content negotiation to work
      - CORS

   4. `AddControllersWithViews()`: Everything that `AddControllers()` does and (building a "classic" MVC site):

-     - views functionality - explicitly registers the Razor view engine
+     - views functionality: explicitly registers the Razor view engine
      - cache tag helper

   5. `AddRazorPages()`: Everything that `AddMvcCore()` does and: